Nebraska Supreme Court agrees to speed up oral arguments in Keystone XL pipeline case

 TransCanada faces a deadline of November 2019 to either work out a deal with a landowner or go to court to obtain right of way via eminent domain.

-The 36-inch pipeline will carry thick, tar sands crude oil from Canada to refineries on the U.S. Gulf Coast.
+The 36-inch pipeline will carry thick tar sands crude oil from Canada to refineries on the U.S. Gulf Coast.
 The project was virtually dead until being revived by President Donald Trump when he took office in 2017.

 TransCanada has yet to decide if the project is financially feasible, though it has said it has commitments to pump 500,000 barrels of oil a day through the pipeline.
 That still is short of the pipeline’s capacity of 830,000 barrels.